microsoft/BotFramework-Composer/docs/how_to_use_oauth.md

 Note the `Name` of your connection - you will need to enter this value in Composer exactly as it is displayed in this setting.

-You should fill in the values of `Client id`, `Client secret`, and optionally `Scopes` depending on the service you are authenticating with.
+You should fill in the values of `Client ID`, `Client Secret`, and optionally `Scopes` depending on the service you are authenticating with.
 In this example of Github, follow the steps to get these values:

 - Go to [Github developer's setting webpage](https://github.com/settings/developers) and click `New OAuth App` on the right upper corner.
 This will redirect you to the Github OAuth App registration website.
 Fill in the values as instructed in the following: